RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ### Add Logs
 - If the user is signed-in, they can create a lab log post.
 - If they click "Create Now" button in user's personal page, they will be taken to "Add Logs" page.
-- The input fields include title (needs to be unique), description, items required (using the summernote editor), steps to perform (using the summernote editor), image upload button and a Submit button.
+- The input fields include title (needs to be unique), description, items required (using the summernote editor), steps to perform (using the summernote editor), the category to which it belongs (in a dropdown menu with options that can be created by the admin), image upload button and a Submit button.
+- Categories are created by the admin.
+The choices created so far are Easy, Intermediate, hard and supervision required.
+It will help guide the user/ website visitor about which kind of lab log to prefer based on the category.
 - User will be prompted to fill each input field.
 - Upon submission, user will be prompted by an alert message that the post is being reviewed.
 On a desktop, the page appears as shown [here](docs/features/add_logs.png)